Anindo Chatterjee

-Pandit Anindo Chatterjee is an Indian tabla player of the Farukhabad gharana school.
+Pandit Anindo Chatterjee is an Indian tabla player of the Farrukhabad gharana school.
 He was born into a musical family.
 Chatterjee is a disciple of Pandit Jnan Prakash Ghosh.

-As director of the Farrukhabad Gharana of Tabla, founded by Haji Vilayat Khan Saheb, Chatterjee continues to give new voice to his instrument.
+As director of the Farrukhabad gharana of Tabla, founded by Haji Vilayat Khan Saheb, Chatterjee continues to give new voice to his instrument.
 In addition to solo performances and recordings, Chatterjee has worked with sitar players Nikhil Banerjee, Imrat Khan, Budhaditya Mukherjee, Rais Khan, Pandit Ravi Shankar, Shahid Parvez, Manilal Nag and Krishna Bhatt; sarod players Buddhadev Das Gupta, Ali Akbar Khan, Ustad Amjad Ali Khan, and Tejendra Narayan Majumdar; flutist Pandit Hariprasad Chaurasia; santoor player Pandit Shivkumar Sharma; and vocalists Pandit Mallikarjun Mansur and Gangubai Hangal.

 Inspired by his uncle, Pandit Biswanath Chatterjee, Anindo Chatterjee began playing tabla at the age of five.
 Studying briefly with Ustad Afaq Hussain Khan of the Lucknow Gharana, he advanced to studying under Pandit Jnan Prakash Ghosh, with whom he studied for three decades.

-Born and Education
+Birth and education

 Pandit Anindo Chatterjee was born on 30 May 1954 at Kashimpur Village, Duttapukur, North 24 Parganas, West Bengal, a musical family.
 He completed his primary education from Kashimpur Primary School.
 After that he passed the secondary examination from Kashimpur High School.

 His uncle Pandit Debiprasad Chatterjee is an eminent sitar player of this country.
 His younger sister Smt.
 Keka Mukherjee is a leading sitar player of AIR and also well known for her solo performance.
 He is a disciple of Pandit Jnan Prakash Ghosh.

 Awards

 The recipient of the prestigious President's Award in 1970, Chatterjee became the first tabla player to perform in the House of Commons 20 years later.
-He performed at Rashtrapati Bhavan when U.S. President Barack Obama visited India in November 2010.
+He performed at Rashtrapati Bhavan when U.S. president Barack Obama visited India in November 2010.
 Chatterjee received the Sangeet Natak Academy Award for 2002.

-Pandit Anindo Chatterjee declined to receive the Padma Shri Award 2022.
+Chatterjee declined to receive the Padma Shri Award 2022.
 He said :However I politely declined.
 I said thank you but I am not ready to receive Padma Shri at this phase of my career.
 I have passed that phase.